Run a load test

 During the test run, the dashboard's toolbar shows summary information such as the elapsed time and number of running Vusers.

-- To add Vusers during a test run, click the Change Load button .
+To increase or decrease the number of running Vusers during a test run, click the Change Load button .
 For details, see Change the Vuser load dynamically.

 For information about known issues relating to running load tests, see Load test limitations.